ITfoxtec/FoxIDs/docs/up-party-howto-oidc-foxids.md

 # Up-party - connect FoxIDs with OpenID Connect

-FoxIDs can be connected to another FoxIDs with OpenID Connect and thereby authenticating an end user in another FoxIDs track.
+FoxIDs can be connected to another FoxIDs with OpenID Connect and thereby authenticating end users in another FoxIDs track or an external Identity Provider (IdP) configured as up-party.
 The integration can be used in the same FoxIDs tenant to connect to different tracks or e.g. between different FoxIDs deployments.

 The integration between two FoxIDs tracks support [OpenID Connect authentication](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) (login), [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) and [front-channel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html).
 A session is established when the user authenticates and the session is invalidated on logout.